jwithington/personal-goals/README.md

 Personal Goals
 ==============

 Personal goals made open source.
 Transparency, accountability, and versioning!

+✨Please✨ submit a pull request if you see any bugs in my thinking / want to recommend something.

 Learn more about it where it began, [here](https://github.com/una/personal-goals), [here](http://una.im/personal-goals-guide#💁), and [here](https://www.youtube.com/watch?v=xQEU0ZsvXYI).

 # Theme for 2016: Just Decide